oci-landing-zones/terraform-oci-core-landingzone/README.md

 - Budgets
 - Security Zones

-## <a name="new">What's New</a>

 From a code architecture perspective, the OCI Core Landing Zone utilizes the modules available in the [CIS OCI Foundations Benchmark Modules Collection](#modules) for actual resource management.

 From a functional perspective, the OCI Core Landing Zone adds the following to CIS Landing Zone:

-### IAM

 1. Ability to use groups and dynamic groups from an existing Identity Domain as the grantees of IAM policies.

-### Networking

-1. Streamlined user interface in Resource Manager, for better usability and improved customization.
+2. Streamlined user interface in Resource Manager, for better usability and improved customization.
-2. Ability to deploy VCNs for OKE workload deployments, in addition to three-tier and Exadata Cloud service VCNs.
+3. Ability to deploy VCNs for OKE workload deployments, in addition to three-tier and Exadata Cloud service VCNs.
 4. Ability to deploy a network firewall appliance in the Hub VCN (a.k.a.
 DMZ VCN).
-4. Ability to route traffic between select spoke VCNs, or in a full mesh model.
+5. Ability to route traffic between select spoke VCNs, or in a full mesh model.

 ## <a name="arch">Architecture</a>